Privileges, Limits, and Requirements of a Private Pilot License

 Additionally, your eyes will need to be evaluated for other structural or functional problems that may interfere with flight or may get worse while flying.
 These requirements aren’t well defined, partially because they fall under the jurisdiction and judgment of the Aviation Medical Examiner.

-Much like vision, there are some auditory requirements for safe flight as a pilot.
 Tests of auditory acuity include listening to a conversation in a quiet room with your back turned to the speaker(s), while at least 6 feet away.
 You might also be asked to demonstrate the ability to hear in a noisy situation, or with one ear covered.

 In both cases, a certain level of accuracy is required.

 Like vision, it’s also required that there be no disease of malfunction of the entire auditory system, including the middle and inner ear, nose, oral cavity, pharynx, and larynx, which impairs the ability to fly.
-You similarly cannot have a condition in any of these areas which might be aggravated by flying.
+You similarly cannot have a condition in any of these areas that might be aggravated by flying.

 You must always be able to maintain clear and effective audible communication.